zxzhao0/C2SER/README.md

 ## Emo-Emilia Dataset

-To overcome the limitations of existing SER datasets—inconsistent quality, low diversity, and lack of real-world authenticity—we introduce a new SER test set, **Emo-Emilia**.
+To better simulate real-world context, we introduce a new SER test set, **Emo-Emilia**.
 Specifically, we apply the automated labeling approach to annotate Emilia, a large-scale multilingual and diverse speech generation resource with over 100,000 hours of speech data that captures a wide range of emotional contexts.
 We then manually verify the accuracy of the emotion labels.
 Each utterance is checked by at least two experts to ensure both accuracy and reliability.
 The final proposed test set, Emo-Emilia, consists of 1400 test samples, with 100 samples per emotion category across seven types in both Chinese and English (700 samples per language).